-Cellular Telephone and Internet - Cellular telephone and cellular internet (mobile wireless 4G) is currently available in less than 20% of Barnard through providers AT&T Mobility, Verizon Wireless and Sprint Nextel.
+Cellular Telephone and Internet - Cellular telephone and cellular internet (mobile wireless 4G) is currently available in some areas of Barnard through providers AT&T Mobility, Verizon Wireless and Sprint Nextel.

 Telecommunications have become increasingly important to the security and economic needs of residents and businesses.
 This trend will continue, creating new opportunities for the relocation and growth of decentralized business operations and reducing demands for travel by conventional modes.
-With an improved telecommunications infrastructure, large amounts of information can be
+With an improved telecommunications infrastructure, large amounts of information can be conveniently moved over long distances at competitive rates.
+The implications for land use are significant, as this technology has enabled people to move into rural areas of the Town and to "telecommute" to other remote or central offices more readily.
+The Town will continue to support the expansion of cell coverage for residents throughout Town.